What is a biochemistry degree?

 The Physical Sciences Center, a 70,000-square-foot facility, houses the Chemistry department, faculty laboratories, state-of-the-art instrumentation, labs for nuclear magnetic resonance (NMR) spectrometers, photochemistry, glass-blowing, and computational chemistry.

 The Biology department, housed in Life Sciences Building, contains teaching and research labs, a 16-workstation computer facility, and an electron microscopy suite.
 The building also includes animal care facilities for housing small mammals and reptiles and a temperature-controlled 800 sq. ft. greenhouse.

-Additionally, the biochemistry department has excellent teaching facilities, with a state-of-the-art multimedia auditorium and classroom, an on-campus Aquaculture Center, and access to the Vero Beach Marine Laboratory, where field studies in aquaculture and marine biology are performed.
+Additionally, the biochemistry department has excellent teaching facilities, with a state-of-the-art multimedia auditorium and classroom, and an on-campus Aquaculture Center.
 Florida Tech established the very first aquaculture program in the United States in 1977, and it remains one of just a few colleges today offering a degree in aquaculture.

 Florida Tech is the perfect place for a Biochemistry degree.
 The 130-acre campus is located on the Space Coast (so named because of the presence of NASA and the Kennedy Space Center on Cape Canaveral just north of us).
 The area has the fifth largest high-tech workforce in the country, with more than 5,000 high-tech corporations and government and military organizations located nearby.
 This workforce also provides a variety of internship and employment opportunities.